Cherry on Top (Bini song): Music video

 Bini uploaded the official teaser for the "Cherry on Top" music video on July 1, 2024.
 The official music video premiered on July 11, alongside the song's release.
 Set in a fictional place called "Cherry Town", it shows the Bini members wearing Y2K-inspired outfits in shades of pink and red as they walk down a busy "dollhouse-like" street.
 Some of the dance scenes take place on top of a giant cake, while others are set against a graffiti wall displaying the song's title.
 The video was directed by Kerbs Balagtas and produced by Roxy Liquigan, Carlo L. Katigbak, and Carlos Jorge Reyes, with choreography by Jonathan Sison and set design by Obron Propmaster and Robert Jose.
 The members were styled by JM Gumatay, with makeup by Jess Olivarez and hair by Bhads Castor.
 It was filmed at the PonteFino Residences in Batangas City, showcasing the private neighborhood's vintage, neo-Victorian architectural style.
 Its sets have been described as a "wonderland of pastels and bright hues".

-Publications such as the Philippine Daily Inquirers American bureau and SunStar Cebu have praised the video for its depictions of Filipino culture.
+Publications such as the Philippine Daily Inquirers American bureau and SunStar Cebu have praised how the video portrays of Filipino culture.
 These cultural references include pagmamano, (Note: pagmamano is a traditional Filipino gesture of respect and honor in Filipino culture.) balikbayan boxes, (Note: lit. 'repatriate box' is a corrugated box sent by an overseas Filipino or Overseas Filipino Worker (OFW) to their families in the Philippines.) and Filipino snacks such as banana cue (Note: A Filipino snack consisting of deep-fried, caramelized bananas skewered on sticks, made using saba bananas.) and halo-halo.
 (Note: lit. 'mix-mix' is a Filipino dessert made with mixed sweetened ingredients, crushed ice, milk, and toppings of ube, leche flan, and ice cream.)
-The video also depicts a typical morning scene in the Philippines, featuring items such as walis tingting (hard broom) and pandesal (Note: lit. 'salt bread' is a soft, Filipino bread roll.) dipped in coffee.
-SunStar's Jewil Anne M. Tabiolo wrote that these cultural references helped the video maintain a distinct "Filipino flair" despite the song's English lyrics, a sentiment echoed by Hans Carbonilla of the Inquirer.
+The video also depicts a typical morning scene in the Philippines, featuring items such as walis tingting and pandesal (Note: lit. 'salt bread' is a soft, Filipino bread roll.) dipped in coffee.
+SunStars Jewil Anne M. Tabiolo wrote that these cultural references helped the video maintain a distinct "Filipino flair" despite the song's English lyrics, a sentiment echoed by Hans Carbonilla of the Inquirer.

 Following its release on July 11, the video became the top trending music video on YouTube.
 It amassed over two million views on the platform within fewer than 24 hours of its release.
 In September, Bini published a dance practice video for the song.
 In December, "Cherry on Top" was recognized as the second-highest trending music video of 2024 on YouTube Philippines.
-It has been nominated for Music Video of the Year by several award-giving bodies: the PPOP Awards, the New Hue Video Music Awards, the Myx Music Awards, the Platinum Stallion National Media Awards, the Jupiter Music Awards, and the Awit Awards.
-The video won in its nominated category at the 10th Platinum Stallion Awards ceremony, as well as the International Music Video title at the 2023 BreakTudo Awards in Brazil.
+It has been nominated for Music Video of the Year by several award-giving bodies: the P-pop Music Awards, the New Hue Video Music Awards, the Myx Music Awards, the Platinum Stallion National Media Awards, the Jupiter Music Awards, and the Awit Awards.
+The video won in its nominated category at the 10th Platinum Stallion Awards ceremony, as well as the International Music Video title at the 2024 BreakTudo Awards in Brazil.